Contiki is undoubtedly one of the most well-known and biggest travel brands for under 35s.

 The truth is that unless you pay a lot more and go with a company like G Adventures or Intrepid Travel, then you’re really not going to get the close group tour experience you’re after.

 Topdeck is wildly popular and probably the most similar tour operator to Contiki.

 With a massive 274 tours to choose from and almost the same trip types and destinations, Topdeck Travel is one of the best alternatives to Contiki.

 In January 2020, Topdeck launched a new “Feel Real” branding that promises to offer more immersive, raw and off-the-grid destinations and experiences.

 Another small-group tour company on our list of alternatives to Contiki has to be G Adventures.

 G Adventures is the ultimate sustainable small-group tour company building meaningful relationships with local communities and helping the people and places they visit.

 Unlike Contiki, there is no upper age limit for G Adventure tours (except their 18-to-Thirty-somethings trips), so you’ll be sure to get more of a mixed bag of travellers if you wish, or you can opt for tours with people your age – it’s entirely up to you.

 Travel Talk Tours is a UK based operator and has a large following of expats living in the UK & Europe – so exactly the same type of people who travel with Contiki.

-Whatever your reason for seeking an alternative to Contiki is, take comfort in knowing that these alternative travel operators also offer the high-quality and highly rated tours that you’d expect from a global brand as Contiki.
+All alternative travel operators listed also offer the high-quality and highly rated tours that you’d expect from a global brand like Contiki.